-CRISPR is an acronym of Clustered Regularly Interspaced Short Palindromic Repeats which are an important part of the bacterial defense system and form the bases for CRISPR-Cas9 genome editing technology.
-This system is programmed to target specific genetic codes and to edit DNA.
+CRISPR is an acronym for Clustered Regularly Interspaced Short Palindromic Repeats which are an important part of the bacterial defense system and form the bases for CRISPR-Cas9 genome editing technology.
+This system is programmed to target specific genetic codes and edit DNA.
 It is also used for various other purposes as well including new diagnostic tools.
 These systems have enabled researchers to modify the genetic codes of living organisms permanently.
 It is expected that in the near future they will also help in treating genetic disorders by correcting specific mutations in the human genome.

 A Spanish scientist named Francisco Mojica was the one who first discovered CRISPRs in archaea and later in bacteria.
 He propagated that CRISPRs serve as part of the bacterial immune system that defends against viruses.
-In 2007, team led by Philippe Horvath experimentally demonstrated Mojica’s theory.
+In 2007, a team led by Philippe Horvath experimentally demonstrated Mojica’s theory.
 While in 2013, the Zhang lab successfully published the first method to engineer CRISPR to edit the genome in mouse and human cells.